t-2ddy/Epic-Seven-Auto-Shop-Refresher/README.md

 ## License

-This project is for educational purposes only.
-Use at your own risk and ensure compliance with Epic Seven's terms of service.
+This project is provided as-is for educational purposes.
+Users are responsible for compliance with Epic Seven's terms of service.

-## Disclaimer

-This tool is not affiliated with Epic Seven or Smilegate.
-Users are responsible for ensuring their use complies with the game's terms of service.
-The authors are not responsible for any account actions that may result from using this tool.

 ## Support

-If you encounter issues or have questions:
+If you encounter issues:
-1. Check the troubleshooting section
+1. Check the troubleshooting section above
-2. Review existing issues on GitHub
-3. Create a new issue with detailed information about your problem
+2. Verify you're using the correct version for your resolution
+3. Ensure all dependencies are installed correctly
+4. Check that Epic Seven is running and visible

 ---

-**Note**: This automation tool requires the game to be running and visible.
-It does not modify game files or memory, only simulates mouse clicks and keyboard input.
+**Developer**: t2ddy
+**Version**: 2.0 Beta
+**Last Updated**: September 2025